When Aeoniums Get Leggy

 Got leggy succulents?
 Off with their heads!

-In this new video, I show how to do this while holding my iPhone in my left hand and doing everything else with my right.
+In my new video, I show viewers how to trim and replant aeoniums---and I do it while holding my phone in one hand.
 It's that easy.

-I also show how to redo a garden bed that's mainly aeoniums in a popular video: How to Refresh an Overgrown Succulent Garden.
+See how to redo a garden bed in my popular video: How to Refresh an Overgrown Succulent Garden.

 Related Info on This Site